Frequently Asked Questions

-No, garages and outbuildings are not eligible.
-The bonding committee specified "homes".
+Attached garages are eligible.
+Detached garages and outbuildings are not eligible.

 Yes.
 The Bond Commission has not made any distinction between single family homes vs. multi- family homes.
 Therefore, multi-family homes can be covered.

-Previous homeowners who had a foundation inspection on or after July 2015 may apply for the reimbursement.
+Previous homeowners who had a foundation inspection may apply for the reimbursement.
 The applicant must show adequate proof of homeownership at the time of the test.
 Please note, this program is a first come first serve basis.
 If the previous or current homeowner has already applied for reimbursement for the same test, you will not be eligible to receive reimbursement.